 § 22.1-274.2.
-Possession and administration of inhaled asthma medications, epinephrine, glucagon, and intranasal seizure rescue medications by certain students or school board employees.
+Possession and administration of inhaled asthma medications and epinephrine by certain students or school board employees.

 A. Local school boards shall develop and implement policies permitting a student with a diagnosis of asthma or anaphylaxis, or both, to possess and self-administer inhaled asthma medications or auto-injectable epinephrine, or both, as the case may be, during the school day, at school-sponsored activities, or while on a school bus or other school property.
 Such policies shall include, but not be limited to, provisions for: